Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Stable hierarchy paths

+The stability of the $\Sigma_{\epsilon}-$hull follows from the fact that for any $\epsilon$ sufficiently large the projection map $\Pi$ onto the $\Sigma_{\epsilon}-$hull defined in Theorem \ref{thm : projsigmahull} has the contraction property.
+We will prove the last fact in Theorem \ref{thm : contraction}. \end{proof}

-We take from \cite{mhlpcc} the following properties of $\delta-$hyperbolic spaces which are not necessarily locally compact (for example the curve complex).
-These properties will be used in the proof of Lemma \ref{lem : contsubsurfs}.
+We borrow the following properties of $\delta-$hyperbolic spaces which are not necessarily locally compact (e.g. the curve complex) from \cite{mhlpcc}.
+These properties will be used in the proof of Lemma \ref{lem : contsubsurfs} which is the main part of the proof of Theorem \ref{thm : contraction}(Narrow hulls are contracting).
 Let $\mathcal{X}$ be a $\delta-$hyperbolic space which is not necessarily locally compact.